themorey/energyplus-batch-template/README.md

   1. Run the _job.template.json_ file from ABE Gallery
   2. Set the parameters in the popup
-    a.
-Add input files to the FileGroup named fgrp-energyplus-inputs
+    a) Add input files to the FileGroup named fgrp-energyplus-inputs
-    b. enter a Pool name
+    b) enter a Pool name
-    b. enter a Job name
+    c) enter a Job name
-    c. enter # of VMs to run in the Pool
+    d) enter # of VMs to run in the Pool
-    d. enter the VM size (ie. Standard_D4as_v4)
+    e) enter the VM size (ie. Standard_D4as_v4)
-    e. enter the tasks per VM (ie. 1 task per Standard_D4as_v4; 2 tasks for Standard_D8as_v4)
+    f) enter the tasks per VM (ie. 1 task per Standard_D4as_v4; 2 tasks for Standard_D8as_v4)
-    f. enter the filename (plus extension) of the Weather file to use
+    g) enter the filename (plus extension) of the Weather file to use

   3. Click _Run_ and monitor the Jobs and Pools in ABE
-  4. Output is uploaded fgrp-energyplus-outputs when the tasks are complete
+  5. Output is uploaded fgrp-energyplus-outputs when the tasks are complete
-  5. the autopool is deleted
+  6. the autopool is deleted

 ## Azure Tools/Services Used
   - [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/)